niallbee/capstone/day-1/install-configure-jenkins.md

 ## Setting up Jenkins slave using ssh keys

-1. While logged in as the jenkins user, create a .ssh directory and cd into the directory
+1. While logged into the agent VM as the jenkins user, create a .ssh directory and cd into the directory
 ```
 mkdir ~/.ssh && cd ~/.ssh
 ```